shaharoded/NanoChatGPT2/README.md

 ```

 ### 4. Reinforcement Learning from Human Feedback (RLHF)
 The final stage of training a conversational bot like this typically involves Reinforcement Learning from Human Feedback (RLHF).
 This stage helps align the model's behavior with human preferences, such as being more helpful, accurate, or less biased.
+On the QA task, this stage will take (for example) 2 generated answers from the model, and will rank them as better / worse, which allowes for another tuning to be performed.

 Currently, due to limitations in resources and time (lack of tagged responses and a reinforcement mechanism for feedback), this step is not implemented.
 However, feel free to extend the project and experiment with RLHF.